-The Authority has always been able to hold provisions and a provision is defined as 'funds set aside when the Authority has a present obligation as a result of a past event (legal or constructive) and it is probable that a settlement will be made some time in the future'.
-Details of the provisions and changes to those provisions are discussed below.

-- The pension provision is held by the Authority to cover payments in to the pension fund for ill-health retirements and cover the costs of any ill-health lump sum payments that are not covered by the pension scheme.
+- The Authority has always been able to hold provisions and a provision is defined as 'funds set aside when the Authority has a present obligation as a result of a past event (legal or constructive) and it is probable that a settlement will be made some time in the future'.
+Details of the provisions and changes to those provisions are discussed below. - The pension provision is held by the Authority to cover payments in to the pension fund for ill-health retirements and cover the costs of any ill-health lump sum payments that are not covered by the pension scheme.
 There has been no movement on the provision this year as it has been possible to fund these costs from the revenue budget.
 The original provision was set at £269k but, following a review, this has now been reduced to £100k.
 The provision will be used to cover the Authority's contribution to the pension fund for ill-health retirements.
-It is expected that the majority of the ill-health lump sum payments will now be covered by the pension scheme as a larger majority of RDS firefighters are now members of the pension scheme so it is no longer a requirement to hold such a large provision. - The bulk of the settlement of the back pay for retained firefighters was made during 2012-13 (£505k).
+It is expected that the majority of the ill-health lump sum payments will now be covered by the pension scheme as a larger majority of RDS firefighters are now members of the pension scheme so it is no longer a requirement to hold such a large provision.

+- As a result of the settlement between the national employers, and the FBU following the Part-time Workers (Prevention of Less Favourable Treatment) case in 2006, compensation has been paid to all eligible retained firefighters.
+In 2012-13 £505k was paid out.
 Payments were still being made in 2013-14 and there were some claims in 2014-15.
 There has been no movement on the provision in 2015-16 so the assumption is that all liabilities have now been met.
 The balance has therefore been transferred to the general reserve. - A provision of £667k was set up for RDS retrospective pension claims to cover the employer's contribution into the scheme for all personnel that took advantage of backdating their pensionable service.
 However, central government has now decided that the additional costs to the fire and rescue services will be met in future years by a change to the employer's contribution following an actuarial review.
 Increases to the employer's contribution to the pension scheme will be implemented in 2017-18.
 Due to the change in funding it is no longer a requirement to hold this provision and the balance has been transferred into the general reserve.